yedkap/AutoSAM2-VSOD-personal/README.md

 ## Overview

-This work adapts the Segment Anything Model 2 (SAM2) for for Video Saliency Object Detection (VSOD) by replacing its conditioning mechanism with an image-based encoder.
+This work adapts the Segment Anything Model 2 (SAM2) for Video Saliency Object Detection (VSOD) by replacing its conditioning mechanism with an image-based encoder.
 Without further fine-tuning SAM, this modification trains SAM2 to segment the salient object or objects in images.

 ## Paper